michal-bures/konkr_data/ai-chatter/README.md

 Aside of satisfying your curiosity, feel free to use this secret knowledge to:
 - Customize the AI chatter to your liking - you can create your own chatter file (You can use the [default](./default.md) one as template or start with something much more simple), drop it into the game window on [https://www.konkr.io](www.konkr.io) and the game will import it!
-- Help me improve the default chatter file - whether you spotted some grammar error or just have a cool idea for more lines the AI could use in a particular situation, contributions are welcome!
+- Help me improve the default chatter file.
+Whether you spotted some grammar error or just have a cool idea for more lines the AI could use in a particular situation to add variety, all contributions are welcome!
 - Help me localize the AI chatter to your language!
 - Help me create an alternative AI chatter style - Noble and polite?
 Sarcastic and snarky?
 You name it!